addyosmani/backbone-fundamentals/chapters/07-common-problems.md

   }
 });

-// We can also inherit PanelAdvaned if needed var PanelAdvancedExtra = PanelAdvanced.extend({
+// We can also inherit PanelAdvanced if needed var PanelAdvancedExtra = PanelAdvanced.extend({
   initialize: function(options){
     PanelAdvanced.prototype.initialize.call(this, [options]);